 The often used phrase “Wait, what?” comes to mind.
 I think they may have been just seeing if I was paying attention.

-I love teaching.
+love teaching.
 Having just returned from my latest week-long volunteer gig teaching at The Mountain Workshops, I’ve realized once again how enjoyable it is to help guide students along their own trajectories.
 Once upon a time, I thought it best to mold them to my personal way of seeing.
 Nowadays, I try to help them toward expressing their own visions.
 Age and experience has helped me make that transition.

 I have taught photography, writing, book production, picture editing, multimedia and online journalism.
 I’ve held classes in a sand-filled darkroom at a summer camp, atop a parking structure at that college in East Lansing and have even schooled presidential candidates on the proper way to take a “selfie.”

 Most every educator I’ve spoken with lately has said I should rip up my current resume and instead highlight my skills in electronic publishing.
-The fact that I will soon have three books available on the iPad, Kindle, smartphone and — I don’t know, a can of SPAM — is apparently an impressive accomplishment.
+The fact that I will soon have four books available on the iPad, Kindle, smartphone and — I don’t know, a can of SPAM — is apparently an impressive accomplishment.
 So these days I’m revamping my resume and pushing that to the top (probably not the SPAM thing though).

 They’ve even counseled me to leave information off my resume.
 They say I have too much experience and might want to limit the number of quick, less-than-a-year internships and such.
 I guess it’s not important that I worked for some places that don’t even exist any more.
 Though no one could check if I were to say “I was the lead visual journalist for the Detroit Daily Press.”
 (Full disclosure: I was.)